realm/realm-swift/docs/src/docs.md

 // On a specific Realm
-RLMRealm *petsRealm = [RLMRealm realmWithPath:@"pets.realm"]; // get a specific Realm RLMArray *dogs = [Dog allObjectsInRealm:petsRealm]; // retrieve all Dogs from that Realm
+RLMRealm *petsRealm = [RLMRealm realmWithPath:@"pets.realm"]; // get a specific Realm RLMArray *otherDogs = [Dog allObjectsInRealm:petsRealm]; // retrieve all Dogs from that Realm
 {% endhighlight %}

 </div><!--/highlight-wrapper -->